pzhaojohnson/rnacanvas.draw.style/README.md

 ```

 Properties with unspecified values
-or values of `undefined` are omitted.
+or with a value of `undefined` are omitted.

 ```javascript
 var values = new DrawingElementValues({